 The next step is for the prospective tenant and the landlord to both sign a Letter of Intent (LOI), which should state the expat’s intention to rent the place, along with the price, the term, and whatever else the tenant and landlord agree on.
 If expats choose to work through a property agent, the agent will likely set up this document for them.

 It’s also prudent to have references and testimonials from current and former employers and former landlords, as these will improve the expat’s chances of securing the lease.

-Tenants, upon signing the lease, will have to pay a security deposit, which is usually the equivalent of a month’s rent, and is customarily paid prior to the start of the lease along with the first month’s rent.
+Tenants, upon signing the lease, will have to pay a security deposit, which is usually the equivalent of one to two month’s rent, and is customarily paid prior to the start of the lease along with the first month’s rent.

 Deposits can’t be non-refundable, as it remains the property of the tenant, but landlords are allowed to make deductions from the deposit or keep the whole amount for various reasons, including to cover unpaid rent, for damages in excess of normal wear and tear, other breaches of the lease agreement, unpaid utility bills, or – if pre-arranged with tenant – to cover the last month’s rent.

 Additional fees to consider include the agent’s commission fee (if an agent was employed) which usually comes to about half a month’s rent for every year of the rental term agreed to in the lease; and a stamp duty which amounts to 0.4 percent of the total rent for a lease up to four years, or 0.4 percent of total rent (divided by the number of years in the lease if the term is longer than four years).